 Secondly, the Eucharist points us to the same goal: heaven.
 In Mass we already partake in the heavenly liturgy for which we are destined, but we do not yet share in it fully.
 It is an eternal reality in the midst of time, reminding us that we are pilgrims in this world (Catechism of the Catholic Church, #1344).
 We are people journeying somewhere!
 As a result, we are a people facing the same direction - a people unified in vision and in our plea for mercy: "Jesus, remember me when you come into your kingdom" (Luke 23:42).

 Robert Reynebeau

-St. Francis de Sales Seminary 3257 S. Lake Drive St. Francis, WI 53235-3702
+St. Francis de Sales Seminary 3257 S. Lake Drive St. Francis, WI 53235-3702 Year Configuration I to develop a deep, rich Trinitarian prayer life like she did.

-Configuration I

 St. John Nepomucene Parish, Little Chute